slashdotted/C4110Z.1-2023-Team-5/README.md

 - `NativeBase` - a UI component library for React Native that provides a set of customizable components for building mobile applications
 - `npm` - a package manager for JavaScript used to manage the app's dependencies
 ## Getting Started
+### Dependencies required

+To start the project you will need to have the following dependencies installed:
+* npm
+* expo
+* Android Virtual Device SDK or XCode

+### How to start

 To start with the Food Expiration App, follow the steps below:

 Clone the repository to your local machine using the following command: